JarlSteph/GreenMind2/README.md

 The code for training our custom model and the generation of the dataset is in the `Related_files`.
 The dataset is found here: https://huggingface.co/datasets/nali24mai/hackathon_dataset

-The Model is found here:
+The distilled BERT trained model is here:

 https://huggingface.co/nali24mai/bert_prompt_classifier

 ---